If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

 If ARS National Services is able to validate your debt, your next step should be to opt for a settlement with them.

-Legally, you must pay ARS National Services for the debt if they are able to validate it.
+Legally, you must pay them for the debt if they are able to validate it.
 This doesn’t mean, though, that you must pay all of it.

 You may be able to get them to settle for a fraction of the debt.

-Start by offering to pay ARS National Services half of the total balance.
+Start by offering to pay them half of the total balance.
 Work with them until you come to an amount that works for both of you.

 Make sure that you get ARS National Services to agree to delete their account from your credit report in exchange for payment.